hitokiri-mata/katacoda-courses/kubernetes-applications/nginx/step2.md

 `kubectl get deployments,pods,services`{{execute}}.

-Nginx is running once the deployment status reports `Running`.
-However, once its running from outside outside of Kubernetes at this terminal it cannot be easily reached.
+Nginx is running once the deployment Availaibty status reaches `1` and the Pod status reports `Running`.
+However, from outside of Kubernetes at this terminal it cannot be easily reached.
 We can check this since Minikube has the service listed, but with no available address.

 `minikube service list`{{execute}}